sct/buttbot-discord/README.md

 ## Changelog

+### 1.2.2

+- Fixes an issue where ButtBot crashes if any error is thrown from the Discord client

 ### 1.2.1

 - Make it clear that voting on a message has ended.
 The bot will now add a lock emoji after voting ends.